15 Minute Salmon and Zucchini Fritters

 First and foremost, buy yourself a spiralizer!
 If you haven’t purchased one of these yet, it will be the best $9.00 you’ve ever spent.

-Form your batter into patties, mine made about 6.
-And then you’ll cook them for about 4-6 minutes per side, until they reach your desired crispiness.
+Step 3: Form your batter into 2-3-inch patties.
+My batter made about 6 patties.
+Cook them for about 4-6 minutes per side, until they reach your desired crispiness.

 I’ve figured out how to make dreams come true: I’ve used canned salmon and molded it into mini burger patties with these zucchini salmon fritters.